-Let $f\!:\![a,b] \longrightarrow R$ be a continuous function.
-In this article we consider~inequalities in the following form:
+\quad\enskip Let $f\!:\![a,b] \longrightarrow R$ be a continuous function.
+The main topic of this article refers to inequalities in the following form

-and we give some improvements, via Propositions \ref{Prop_1} and \ref{Prop_2}, for the method for proving this inequalities which is considered in the article \cite{Malesevic_07}.
-Let us assume that there exist real numbers $n$ and $m$ such that there are finite and non-zero limits:
+In this section, we give mathematical fundamentals of a method for proving these inequalities \cite{Malesevic_07}.
+Let us assume that there exist real numbers $n$ and $m$ such that there are finite and non-zero limits

-In the article \cite{Malesevic_07} we consider only the case when $n$ and $m$ are non-negative integer points determined by: $n \geq 1$ is the multiplicity of the root $x=a$, otherwise~$n = 0$ if $x = a$ is not the root; and $m \geq 1$ is the multiplicity of the root $x=b$, otherwise $m = 0$ if $x = b$ is not the root.
-In this case, if for the function $f(x)$ at the point $x = a$ there is an approximation of the function by Taylor polynomial of $n$-th order and at point $x = b$ there is an approximation of the function by Taylor polynomial of $m$-th order, then~\cite{Malesevic_07}:
+The article \cite{Malesevic_07} considers the case when $n$ and $m$ are non-negative integers, where $n$ is the multiplicity of the root $x=a$ and $m$ is the multiplicity of the root $x=b$.
+In the case wherein $x = a$ is not the root, then $n = 0$ and in the case wherein $x = b$ is not the root, then $m = 0$.
+If for the function $f(x)$, at the point $x = a$, there is an approximation by Taylor polynomial of the $n$-th degree and at the point $x = b$, there is an approximation by Taylor polynomial of the $m$-th degree, then it follows that

-Practically, for many examples of inequalities of the form (\ref{Ineq_Start}), it is sufficient to determine limits $\alpha$~and~$\beta$, for the function $f(x)$, by formulas (\ref{Limits_Taylor}) for some non-negative integer points $n$~and~$m$.
-Next, let us define, as it was done in \cite{Malesevic_07}, the following $g$-function for the real numbers $n, m$ and limits $\alpha, \beta$:
+which are determined in the article \cite{Malesevic_07}.
+Practically, for many examples of inequalities of the form (\ref{Ineq_Start}), it is necessary to determine limits $\alpha$~and~$\beta$, for the function $f(x)$, by formulas (\ref{Limits_Taylor}) for some non-negative integers $n$~and~$m$.
+Next, let us define the following \mbox{$g$-function} for the real numbers $n, m$ and non-zero limits $\alpha, \beta$, as it was done in \cite{Malesevic_07}

 The previous function is also continuous.
-Then the following equivalence is true:
+Then, the following equivalence is true:

-Thus if $\alpha < 0$ or $\beta < 0$ the inequality (\ref{Ineq_Start}) is not true.
+Thus, if $\alpha < 0$ or $\beta < 0$ the inequality (\ref{Ineq_Start}) is not true.
 Hence, we consider only the cases $\alpha > 0$ and $\beta > 0$.
 Let us notice that if the following implication is true:

-then $f(x)$ can have roots in the end-points of the segment $[a,b]$.
-One approach for proving the inequality $g(x) > 0$ is based on the following statement:
+then $f(x)$ can have roots at the end-points of the segment $[a,b]$.
+In next considerations we use the function $g(x)$ instead of $f(x)$.
+One approach for proving the inequality $g(x) > 0$ is based on the following statement.